CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/faqs-content/prolong-walltime.md

     Additional walltime:	01:00:00
     New walltime:		02:00:00

-For detailed information see **Prolong walltime v teto dokumentaci**.
+For detailed information see [how to prolong walltime](/advanced/pbs-options/#qextend).

 If you already have run out of a quota, contact our user support.